metabase/metabase/docs/permissions/data-sandboxes.md

 ### Saved SQL questions

 Data sandbox permissions don't apply to the results of SQL questions.
-Saved SQL questions will always display results from the original table rather than the sandboxed table.
+That is, saved SQL questions will always display results from the original table rather than the sandboxed table.

 Say that you have an custom sandbox which hides the Email column from the Accounts table.
 If a non-sandboxed person creates a SQL question that includes the Email column, **anyone with collection permissions to view that SQL question** will be able to:

 - See the Email column in the SQL question results.
 - Use the SQL question to start a new question that includes the Email column.

-To prevent sandboxed data from being exposed via SQL questions:
+To prevent the Email column from being exposed via a SQL question:

 - Put any SQL questions that include the Email column in a separate collection.
 - Set the [collection permissions](../permissions/collections.md) to **No access** for sandboxed groups that should not see the Email column.